-In PRINCE2 projects sets of rules (called “strategies”) are set to define how to coordinate people and activities, how to design and supervise product delivery, and what to do if products and therefore the scope of the project has to be adjusted.
+In PRINCE2 projects sets of rules (called “approaches”) are set to define how to coordinate people and activities, how to design and supervise product delivery, and what to do if products and therefore the scope of the project has to be adjusted.

 In the PRINCE2 method, each PRINCE2 process is specified with its key inputs and outputs and with specific goals and activities to be carried out to deliver a project's outcomes as defined by its Business Case.
 This allows for continuous assessment and adjustment when deviation from the Business Case is required.